sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 * Fine portamento Down (E2)
 * Fine portamento Up (E1)
 * Multi retrigger note (R)
-* Note delay (ED)
 * Position jump (B)
-* Sample offset (9)
 * Tremolo (7)
 * Retrigger note (E9)
 * Set finetune (E5)
 * Set loop begin/loop (E6)
-* Set tremolo control (E7)
 * Note cut (EC)
 * Set envelope position (L)
-* Set gliss control (E3)
 * Tremor (T)
 * Set global volume (G)
 * Global volume slide (H)

+The following effects are either not implemented, or inconsistent between MilkyTracker, FastTracker II, and MODPlug, and are not supported:

+* Set gliss control (E3)
+* Set tremolo control (E7)

 ### References

-The XM file specification can be found [here](ftp://ftp.heanet.ie/disk1/sourceforge/u/project/uf/ufmod/XM%20file%20format%20specification/FastTracker%20II%2C%20ADPCM%20XM%20and%20Stripped%20XM/XM_file_format.pdf.gz).
+The XM file specification can be found [here](ftp://ftp.heanet.ie/disk1/sourceforge/u/project/uf/ufmod/XM%20file%20format%20specification/FastTracker%20II%2C%20ADPCM%20XM%20and%20Stripped%20XM/XM_file_format.pdf.gz), but the [MiklyTracker documentation](http://www.milkytracker.org/docs/MilkyTracker.html) is significantly more useful for understanding effects.
 The MOD specification from which it inherits many of its features can be found [here](http://147.91.177.212/extra/fileformat/modules/mod/mod-form.txt).

 # stir Options
 @b stir provides several options to configure its execution.
 These options are integrated into the default Makefiles that ship with the SDK, but you may wish to integrate @b stir into your workflow in additional ways.